Cpf716/SimpleScript/Functions.md

 #### `remove(filename: string): int`

 Precondition:   `filename`<br>
-Postcondition:  removes the file or directory at `filename`; returns `undefined`, otherwise throws an exception if an error occurs
+Postcondition:  removes the file or directory at `filename`; returns `null`, otherwise throws an exception if an error occurs

 #### `stat(filename: string): dictionary`